What causes high server load? How to identify the part that is under load

 If a typical process is CPU intensive, you will likely see high CPU usage in user mode (%user)

-This "process switching" will use the kernel mode (%system) CPU, so
+This "process switching" utilizes kernel-mode (%system) CPU resources, so

 High user mode CPU usage